alireza-aghelan/frequent-pattern-mining/README.md

 # frequent-pattern-mining
 In this project, we want to extract frequent patterns from Divar and Digikala datasets.
-Various statistical algorithms have been implemented to extract frequent patterns and associative rules, in this project, we used the Apriori algorithm to extract frequent patterns.

 datasets can be downloaded from the link below :